 Answer: Don’t worry about a pen name.
 You are way over concerned.
 Simply write and promote under the pen name and don’t make a big deal about it.
 You don’t need to talk to any other authors about this.
 Remember: Mark Twain did incredibly well using a pen name.

 You are in good company.
-Here are just a few famous authors who used pen names:
+Here are just a few famous authors who used pen names.
+The list is alphabeticized by the author’s best known name (real or pen name).

 Charles Dickens — Boz